amos-kibet/toolbox/graphql/AbsintheGraphQL.md

 }
 ```

+# TODO: give an example of a variable

 **Using Enumeration Types**

 A GraphQL enumeration is a special type of scalar that has a defined, finite set of possible values.